a-b-street/abstreet/docs/design/gui.md

 	- and between drawing and mousing over, dont recalculate all of the DrawCar/Ped stuff!

 - stop doing the generic plugin stuff in UI. be direct, since we have very few "plugins".

+Tutorial mode needs to wrap the other stuff (and omit DebugMode!) to reach into SimMode and install a callback.
+Forces us back to this problem again.
+Radical idea: What state and code in UI is even important to preserve?
+Should TutorialMode literally be a new UI impl?